Coopydood/ultimate-macOS-KVM/README.md

 Shocker; KVM is a module built into the *Linux kernel*, not **Windows Subsystem for Linux** or some UNIX-like terminal.
 You need a <ins>full install</ins> of at least base Linux **on your host**.
 Don't try any of that VM inception shenanigans.

 The easiest way to do this is by grabbing some mainstream Linux distro, like **Ubuntu, Linux Mint, Manjaro, endeavourOS** - among many, many others.
-You can pick any one you like.
-If it's Linux - you can use this project. *I use Arch BTW.*
+You can theoretically pick any one you like. *I use Arch BTW.*

+> [!NOTE]
+> Testing of ULTMOS on different distrobutions is underway - but please note that is has been primarily developed and tested on **Arch** and **Debian**-based systems.

 ***